LilCappi/TechDegree-Project-4/README.md

 ## Features

+### Hints (added a new 'h3' element to #phrase)

+Added hints to each phrase to help players discern what the phrase may be.
+The hint only shows if the player has missed three times.

+Each hint is specific to the phrase so no two hints are alike.

-### Player Score
+### Player Score (added a new 'h3' element to #banner)

 Added a neat feature for players to accumulate a score based on the number of matching letters and the number of unused letters.

-Players will continue to accumulate a score each time they guess a phrase correctly but beware: If a player loses the game, their score will also be lost.
+Players will continue to accumulate a score each time they guess a phrase correctly, for each letter not clicked on while guessing, and if the player can guess the phrase without

+triggering the hint.
+Beware: If a player loses the game, their score will also be lost.

 ### 'Keyup' event